 This relative of Donald Duck was voiced by Paul Frees and was used to introduce educational-themed segments like Mathmagic Land.

 The combination of varied original programming was maintained, although the focus on Western programming shifted to nature-themed segments like Joker the Amiable Ocelot and Lefty the Ding-A-Ling Lynx, often narrated by Rex Allen.

 Walt Disney died on 15 December 1966, and his passing was mourned by many a viewer.
-As a result, the opening and closing host portions of the programme were dropped, and introductory duties were handled by an off-screen narrator, Dick Wesson.
+As a result, the programme’s opening and closing host portions were dropped, and introductory duties were handled by an off-screen narrator, Dick Wesson.

-Gradually, the focus of the show shifted from original programming to re-runs of Disney cartoons and films.
+Gradually, the show’s focus shifted from original programming to re-runs of Disney cartoons and films.

 Though it was consistently viewed by many, the ratings gradually began to slip over the years, and NBC cancelled it in 1981.
 It was almost immediately picked up by CBS, where it ran until 1983.
 After that, the show went into a hiatus period while the Disney company concentrated on a new cable venture known as the Disney Channel.

 In 1986, the show was revived by new Disney head Michael Eisner and returned to its original network home, ABC.
 Eisner also hosted the show, alternating classic Disney films with new made-for-TV films like The Last Electric Knight and Not Quite Human.
 In 1988, the show moved again to NBC.

 This version of the show was cancelled in September of 1990, but the format was revived yet again in the fall of 1997.